ChiebereMichael/ChiebereMichael/README.md

-## Hi there 👋
+## Hey there 👋, its me Michael

 <!--
-**ChiebereMichael/ChiebereMichael** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+m a frontend developer and web programmer passionate about building interactive and engaging digital experiences.
+I love working with React, React Native, Tailwind CSS, Mui, Firebase and MongoDB to bring ideas to life.

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on BrainStorm
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Next js $ Typescript
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on open source projects
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with anything that can change my life
-- 💬 Ask me about ...
+- 💬 Ask me about React, Frontend Development
-- 📫 How to reach me: ...
+- 📫 How to reach me: https://x.com/ClassicMike17
-- 😄 Pronouns: ...
+- 😄 Pronouns: ME
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: i love animes
 -->